ripienaar/free-for-dev/README.md

   * [ReqBin](https://www.reqbin.com/) — Post HTTP Requests Online.
 Popular Request Methods include GET, POST, PUT, DELETE, and HEAD.
 Supports Headers and Token Authentication.
 Includes a basic login system for saving your requests.
   * [superfeedr.com](https://superfeedr.com/) — Real-time PubSubHubbub compliant feeds, export, analytics.
 Free with less customization
   * [SurveyMonkey.com](https://www.surveymonkey.com) — Create online surveys.
 Analyze the results online.
 Free plan allows only 10 questions and 100 responses per survey.
-  * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online
+  * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.
+  * [RandomKeygen](https://randomkeygen.com/) - A free mobile-friendly tool offers a variety of randomly generated keys and passwords you can use to secure any application, service or device.

 ## Other Free Resources